Primer on Climate Change, Healthcare, and the Keystone XL Pipeline

 Leading climate change activist Bill McKibben says burning all the oil in those tar sands would nearly double the atmosphere’s concentration of carbon dioxide.
 NASA scientist James Hansen, a pioneer in climate research, has called the Keystone pipeline “the biggest carbon bomb on the planet” and warned its development would mean it was “game over” on the climate front.
 “Stopping Keystone,” says McKibben, “will buy time” for a transition to renewable sources.

-A public letter by dozens of prominent scientists following a draft U.S. State Department review of KXL this spring said, “Our scientific judgment is that the actual and potential environmental damage are sufficiently severe to reject the Keystone XL pipeline in order to protect the climate, human health, and the multiple ecosystems this project threatens.”
+A public letter by dozens of prominent scientists in 2013 said, “Our scientific judgment is that the actual and potential environmental damage are sufficiently severe to reject the Keystone XL pipeline in order to protect the climate, human health, and the multiple ecosystems this project threatens.”

 What effects are we already seeing from climate change?

 Warming has already led to the loss of one-third of Arctic summer ice and made the oceans 30 percent more acidic.
-Formerly rare super storms, like Hurricanes Katrina and Sandy and a recent Oklahoma storm called the “worst tornado in U.S. history,” have become far more common, as have major droughts and heat waves which produce devastating effects on food production and have caused tens of thousands of deaths.
+Weather disasters linked to climate change are already severely compromising the health and living standards of millions.
+Formerly rare super storms, like Hurricanes Katrina and Sandy and a 2013 Oklahoma storm called the “worst tornado in U.S. history,” have become far more common, as have major droughts and heat waves which produce devastating effects on food production and have caused tens of thousands of deaths.